SidRoberts/framework/README.md

 }
 ```

 By throwing `\Sid\Framework\Router\Exception\RouteNotFoundException`, you can trigger a 404 error.
-In the above example, if the Post object cannot be found in the database, this exception is thrown to avoid having to deal with in the action method.
+In the above example, if the Post object cannot be found in the database, this exception is thrown to avoid having to deal with it in the action method.

 ```php
 use Post;